 Below: to a less expert eye the front view of 911DS looks just like the original 911.
 Porsche enthusiasts might be disappointed by the higher windshield, but this was a necessary trade off in order to reach the right attack angle with the Citroen DS’ body part.

 Once presented to the press, the 911DS caused a stir.
 The car has been under the media bull’s eye since day one.
 Not all the press has been favorable.
 Quite the opposite: 911DS’ personality is so strong to split opinions in two.
-Among a few enthusiasts, we received a lot of criticism.
+Among many enthusiasts (83%) we also accepted a bit of criticism.
 Below: Car Mag compares, not without a bit of sarcasm, the 911DS to a German Champagne.

 This magazine gave us a great idea, so we invited Mrs Angela Merkel and monsieur Francois Hollande to see our car.
 After all, the 911DS represents the effort of two Countries, a genuine attempt to join their energy and talent into one thing.
 We hope Germany and France will be inspired by Brandpowder’s story, as a metaphor for a better and greater Europe.